jdin9/Beerbaseball/README.md

 3. **Open the spectator scoreboard**

    Serve the `frontend` directory with any static file server (e.g. `python -m http.server 8000`) and open `http://localhost:8000/index.html` in your browser.
-Use the control at the top to enter an active game ID and follow the action in real time.
+The board automatically tunes to the most recent game but you can enter any ID to follow live.
+Bases glow, counts display via light indicators, and the event log refreshes every five seconds.

+4. **Launch the control booth (game operator UI)**

+   Open `http://localhost:8000/control.html` to create games, assign positions, and record every play with a tap.
+The next game ID field pulls from the backend automatically so new games chain off the previous record.

 ## Core API endpoints